MicrosoftDocs/powerbi-docs/articles/powerbi-admin-migration-faq.md

 **Are there any restrictions on a workbook size?**

-A data model can be a maximum of 250 MB.
+A data model can be a maximum of 1 GB.
 [Learn more](powerbi-reduce-the-size-of-an-excel-workbook.md)

 **How do I connect to Excel files that we move to a group’s OneDrive for Business storage?**